tymyrddin/blue-devsecops/source/docs/aws/lambda.md

 * Follow the OWASP Serverless Top 10 project documentation when writing your Lambda function code.
 * Enable versions in your Lambda functions, to be able to roll back to previous code.
 * Use AWS Signer to sign your Lambda function code and make sure you only run signed code.
-* If you use Amazon API Gateway in front of your Lambda functions, use the API Gateway Lambda authorizer as an extra layer of protection for authorizing access to your Lambda functions.
+* If you use Amazon API Gateway in front of your Lambda functions, use the API Gateway Lambda authoriser as an extra layer of protection for authorizing access to your Lambda functions.
 * Use AWS Config to check for changes in your Lambda functions.
 * Use Amazon Inspector assessment templates to detect non-compliance or the use of old versions of a runtime in your Lambda functions.